zerofai/sample-app/README.md

 # UI
-A web UI with 2 button
+A web UI with 2 button written in python
-Code and Dockerfile inside ./ui/Dockerfile
+Code and Dockerfile inside ./ui/py_Dockerfile

 # Greeting
-A service that will return random greeting phrase and current time Code and Dockerfile inside ./greeting/Dockerfile
+A service that will return random greeting phrase and current time written in python Code and Dockerfile inside ./greeting/py_Dockerfile

 # Weather
-A service that will reach out to HKO to get current werather info of Hong Kong Code and Dockerfile inside ./weather/Dockerfile
+A service that will reach out to HKO to get current werather info of Hong Kong written in go Code and Dockerfile inside ./weather/go_Dockerfile Existing Python version can find in ./weather/py_Dockerfile

 # Image
-A service that will connect to S3 and get a random image to show Code and Dockerfile inside ./image/Dockerfile
+A service that will connect to S3 and get a random image to show, written in python Code and Dockerfile that tested with minio is inside ./image/py_Dockerfile_minio

 # To Test locally
 ```